 Image by Unsplash

-Relaxation, the sun and the sea, this is what a successful holiday looks like for most people.
-But traveling has a big impact on our CO2 balance sheet.
-But completely renouncing discovering new cultures and broadening your horizons is also undesirable.
+Relaxation, sun and sea, this is what most people see as a successful one Holiday out.
+But that Travel has a major impact on our carbon footprint.
+But completely foregoing discovering new cultures and broadening one's horizons is also undesirable.

 This way you can compensate for your CO2 balance sheet